 Finely detailed carvings, screens and windows with intricate geometric patterns, inlaid work and laquerware are featured in this gallery.

 Apart from the Permanent Galleries, there are two Temporary Galleries which host special exhibitions periodically.
-Currently there is an exhibition on Australian Muslim Cameleers (until 21 January 2012).

 This is the best museum shop I have seen in Malaysia.
 They sell their own branded IAMM products together with other attractive and interesting items which are not easy to find elsewhere.

 Very impressive museum - probably my favourite in Malaysia.
 International standard in terms of presentation.
 A must-see.
 Allow two hours or more to view all the exhibits.

 Open Daily including Public Holidays from 10am - 6pm.

 Open Tuesdays to Sundays from 10am - 6pm